 - Negative effects on the supply chain

-Ransomware can be targeted at anyone in the food and agriculture sector, including restaurants, large producers, and tiny farms alike.
+Cyber attacks in the food industry can be targeted at anyone in the agriculture sector, including restaurants, large producers, and tiny farms alike.
 No one is immune from network vulnerabilities that can be used to steal data or render networks unusable.
 Whether the attacked party chooses to pay or not, these businesses suffer major losses trying to deal with the aftermath.

 The FBI states that the infrastructure in this industry is becoming more of a safe bet for cybercriminals, in part because the sector has adopted more smart technologies that open doors into the network.